anttijuu/BooksAndWords/BooksAndWords/InfiniteMirror/README.md

 ```

 Assuming the binary is in `./.build/x86_64-apple-macosx/release` and user gives the two text files
 and the count of the most frequent words to print out.
+Text files must be UTF-8 encoded plain text files.

 If you have issues with stack overflow, try changing the `recursionLimit` to something smaller than currently in the code: